 30 August, 2024

 Risk is an ever-present fact of life that underpins each decision we make.
 On an international scale, how organizations and nations plan for and respond to uncertain scenarios can affect the well-being of entire populations.
-For example, when Turkey and Syria were struck by catastrophic earthquakes in 2023, the event resulted in the loss of over 50,000 lives.
-Following this tragedy, destruction of critical infrastructure also led to the disruption of regional economies and various industries.
-The widespread impact on housing, transportation, and other essential services highlighted the vulnerability of the affected regions and the need for more robust disaster preparedness.

 Graduates from a Master of Arts in Global Risk program understand how to analyze threats like these with quantitative and qualitative techniques, as well as how different types of risk interact and combine on a global and regional scale.
 By developing rigorous models and evaluating their findings alongside insights from qualitative research and in-depth knowledge of specific regions, risk management professionals can inform and guide decision-making with both a nuanced and a big-picture perspective.